 AMY GOODMAN: This is Democracy Now!, democracynow.org, The War and Peace Report.
 I’m Amy Goodman, with Juan González.

 JUAN GONZÁLEZ: The Apology.
 That’s the name of a groundbreaking new book by the world-renowned playwright and activist Eve Ensler that imagines what it would mean for a survivor of abuse to hear the words she has been waiting for her entire life: “I’m sorry.”

-AMY GOODMAN: Eve Ensler’s father sexually and physically abused her throughout her childhood beginning when she was just five years old.
-His abuse caused immeasurable physical and emotional damage but he never apologized for his behavior.
+AMY GOODMAN: Eve Ensler’s father sexually and physically abused her throughout her childhood, beginning when she was just 5 years old.
+His abuse caused immeasurable physical and emotional damage, but he never apologized for his behavior.
 So decades after the abuse and his death, Eve Ensler decided to write an apology for him.
 The result is a stunning new book in which Eve writes to herself from her father’s perspective.

 EVE ENSLER: Thank you.
 Good morning.
 Very happy to be here on the publication date.

 AMY GOODMAN: Well, it is really an honor to be here as you launch this book.
 Eve, talk about what prompted you to do this extremely unusual book, act.
 I mean, what you must have gone through to write this.

 EVE ENSLER: Well, I think there were several factors that kind of inspired me to do this.
 One was having worked in the movement to end violence against women for 21 years and looking at the recent iteration of #MeToo, how many women have broken the silence, how many women have told their stories, how many women have called men out.
 We see a few men losing their jobs—white men, in particular, getting them back fairly quickly.
 We see a couple of people maybe going to prison, some losing status.